valory-xyz/open-autonomy/docs/api/skills/price_estimation_abci/rounds.md

 Class to represent the synchronized data.

-This state is replicated by the tendermint application.
+This data is replicated by the tendermint application.

 <a id="packages.valory.skills.price_estimation_abci.rounds.SynchronizedData.set_aggregator_method"></a>